Germany's reversal on Ukraine weapons policy 'response to Putin's aggression' | DW | 27.02.2022

 Ukrainian President Volodymyr Zelenskyy welcomed Germany's change of heart.
 On Twitter, he wrote, "Keep up the good work, Chancellor Olaf Scholz.
 Anti-war coalition in action!"

-Ukraine's Ambassador to Germany, Andrij Melnyk, told the Germany's DPA news agency: "We are glad that Germany has finally made this 180-degree turnaround."
+Ukraine's ambassador to Germany, Andrij Melnyk, told Germany's DPA news agency: "We are glad that Germany has finally made this 180-degree turnaround."

 Melnyk also told German newspaper Die Welt that Ukraine expects "this is only Germany's first step."